des256/e/src/ui/README.md

 Flutter has 3 trees: WidgetTree -> ElementTree -> RenderObjectTree

+<Widget>: The configuration of the ElementTree.
+<Element>: The user interface.
+<RenderObject>: What actually gets rendered in the end.

 Flutter rendering pipeline: UI: [ Animate -> Build -> Layout -> Paint -> Submit ] -> LayerTree -> GPU: [ Rasterize -> Composite ]

+For user input and description, use Xelim-like function as Widget structure, including callbacks.
+This function describes the configuration of the UI elements.

+Whenever something changes, use setState() to propagate the change to the UI.
+This triggers calling of build() again, which creates a new Widget.
+From this new Widget, createElement or updateElement are then called to keep up the Element tree.
+Finally, createRenderObject or updateRenderObject gets called accordingly.

 1. User Input on the currently visible rasterized UI
 2. Animation, changes due to timers